Understanding Investor Sentiment in Financial ETFs: XLF, EUFN, and CHIX

-Exchange-traded fund investors have withdrawn almost $22.7 million from the Global X China Financials ETF (CHIX) in the last three months.
-In comparison, the Financial Select Sector SPDR ETF (XLF) and the iShares MSCI Europe Financial Sector ETF (EUFN), witnessed outflows of $1.6 billion and $60 million, respectively, during the same period.
+ETF investors withdrew almost $22.7 million from the Global X China Financials ETF (CHIX) in the last three months.
+In comparison, the Financial Select Sector SPDR ETF (XLF) and the iShares MSCI Europe Financial Sector ETF (EUFN) witnessed outflows of $1.6 billion and $60 million, respectively, during the same period.

 Change in institutional investors’ holdings

-Despite the negative flows to the CHIX ETF, the 13F filings of major institutional asset managers for the second quarter of 2015 give a positive picture.
+Despite the negative flows to the Global X China Financials ETF, 13F filings of major institutional asset managers for the second quarter of 2015 have given a positive picture.

 In 2Q15, trade activity by 13F filers displayed a 97% increase in aggregate shares held by institutional investors and hedge funds.
-Among the 34 13F filers holding the stock, six funds reduced their exposure to CHIX, while one fund sold all its holdings of the ETF.
-In contrast, four funds created new positions and nine funds increased their exposure to CHIX.
+Among the 34 13F filers holding the ETF, six funds reduced their exposures to it, while one fund sold all its holdings.
+In contrast, four funds created new positions, and nine funds increased their exposures to the ETF.

-Among these, Old Mission Capital liquidated all its exposure to CHIX, while the others reduced their holdings.
-Other funds to sell their holdings of CHIX were UBS, Citigroup (C), and Bank of America (BAC).
+Among these, Old Mission Capital liquidated all of its exposure to the ETF, while the others just reduced their holdings.
+Other funds to sell their holdings of the ETF were UBS, Citigroup (C), and Bank of America (BAC).